DChandlerP/CIPP_US_Notes/README.md

 * This process produces **data flow diagrams** that vary in detail (technical vs. business process).
 * Diagrams help identify potential privacy and regulatory concerns, especially with **third-party data sharing**.

+### Data Assessment Practices

+- Ongoing activity: Data assessments are not one-time projects.
+They should be revisited on a regular cadence and after major business or technology changes to keep inventories, maps, and classifications accurate.

+- Core assessment questions: Key questions include where data is stored and who owns it, what information flows into and out of systems (including cross-border transfers), the volume and format of data, what it is used for, which categories of personal or sensitive data are involved, and which third parties receive or access it.

+- Assessment approaches:
+  - Top-down assessments focus on legal and regulatory requirements and then evaluate whether systems and processes meet those obligations.
+  - Bottom-up assessments start from specific data assets or systems (such as a local database or a cloud application) and trace how data enters, is processed, and leaves those assets.### Privacy Programs and Organizational Roles

+#### Privacy Programs as Organization-Wide Efforts

+- Privacy program: The organizational process used to meet legal compliance obligations, market expectations, and data security goals for handling personal information.
+It should be tailored to the unique obligations, risk profile, and business model of each organization.

+- Program purpose: Facilitate a clear understanding of how the organization collects, uses, shares, and retains personal data, while balancing business needs with data protection, auditability, and accountability.

+- Cross-functional collaboration: Effective privacy programs depend on collaboration across legal, compliance, information security, information technology, risk, marketing, HR, and other business units, not just a standalone privacy team.

+- Functional implementation: Even when there is a centralized privacy office, privacy policies and standards are implemented at the functional level (e.g., marketing, product, operations), so those teams must understand and support privacy goals.

+- Dedicated vs distributed teams: Large organizations may have a dedicated privacy team; others rely on functional groups (e.g., IT, legal, compliance, security) to share responsibility for privacy activities as part of their broader roles.

 ### Data Lifecycle Management
 Data protection must be maintained from collection to disposal.